This page is translated by Google and can contain errors. Go back to English.

 Trial design

-This phase I dose-escalation trial is the first comprehensive clinical study of DCA in adults with RMBTs.
+This phase I dose-escalation trial was the first comprehensive clinical study of DCA in adults with RMBTs.

 15 patients were assigned an oral DCA dose per kilogram body weight, as used in prior DCA clinical trials.
 A “3+3” study design was employed, which means testing 3 subjects at a given dose and escalating to the next dose if no patients experience dose limiting toxicity (DLT).